Let’s get one thing straight: sensitive skin is not a type of skin. SAY WHAT?

 So let’s take a look at why it’s happening and how you can deal.

-For adults, some main causes for blemises or acne are typically hormones, diet and stress.
-Main causes for children and adolescents are usually dryness and skin irritants.
+For adults, some main causes for blemishes or acne are typically hormones, diet and stress.

 Often acne is genetic – if your parents experienced it, you’re more likely to get it.
 Thanks mom and dad!